EdDuarte/protbox/README.md

 ![Logo](src/main/resources/com/edduarte/protbox/splash.png)

+Protbox is a multi-platform application that aims to introduce confidentiality and access control to data stored in existing cloud storage services.
+It features a background folder synchronization engine and a graphical user interface for dealing with key distribution requests.
+This prototype was successfully tested in both Linux and Windows with three major cloud storage providers: Dropbox, OneDrive and Google Drive.

-## Paper
+# Paper
 [Secure and trustworthy file sharing over cloud storage using eID tokens](http://arxiv.org/abs/1501.03139)
 Lecture Notes in Informatics (LNI), Proceedings - Series of the Gesellschaft fur Informatik (GI), Volume P-237, 2014, Pages 73-84
 Open Identity Summit 2014; Stuttgart; Germany; 4 November 2014 through 6 November 2014; Code 109544

-## Introduction
-Protbox is a multi-platform application that aims to introduce confidentiality and access control to data stored in existing cloud storage services.
+# Description
 Confidentiality is provided in a transparent way, similarly to the synchronization with the cloud repositories.
 Confidential data can be made accessible to others sharing the same cloud folder by means of signed requests exchanged through the same cloud storage; no extra central services are used.

 The secure sharing includes three different protection attributes: